stupidwolfy/Mission-PSITable/README.md

 All game file were inside Pygame_RPG folder

-Plese run all script on python 3.6 on lower!!
+Please run all script on python 3.6 on lower!!

-Pelae install all requried module. (in pip_req.txt)
+Please install all requried module. (in pip_req.txt)